spiral/docs/orm/basics.md

 > You can include as many columns into index as your DBMS allows you.
 Simply list columns as array values.

 ## Schema Update and Scaffolding
-Once you done with declaring your `Record` model schema we can update ORM behaviour schema.
+Once you done with declaring your `Record` model schema we can run ORM update.
 Such operation can be achieved by running command 'spiral up'.
 Such command should automatically generate related table "users" for your model using declared columns and indexes.
 We can view content of such table by executing 'db:describe users':

 ```
 Columns of primary.users: